neopragma/rpn_kata/NOTES.md

 - oi OK react will be a teeny bit hairy, but I think I have enough; going to start this in a single component and see how it does; pausing for dinner and to reflect

+- ok let's blow out a single component and see what this looks like